The Art of Sarah Ann Smith…So Far – Curated by Sarah Ann Smith

 Quilts of Northampton Modern Quilt Guild

-Though we share a love of modern quilting, this exhibit represents the feast of inspiration of an array of quilting styles we enjoy at our meetings when our members share their recently completed or ongoing projects.
-We learn from one another as well and are fortunate to have several nationally-known quilters among us who are generous with their time and expertise.
+Though we share a love of modern quilting, this exhibit represents the inspiration of an array of quilting styles that we enjoy at our meetings when our members share their recently completed or ongoing projects.
+We learn from one another as well, and are fortunate to have several nationally-known quilters among us who are generous with their time and expertise.
 The Northampton Modern Quilt Guild’s meetings are currently held in Florence, a village in the northwestern portion of the city of Northampton, MA, and members come largely from the Pioneer Valley, but also from the Berkshires and other surrounding areas.

 Stretching Art and Tradition 20: Turning Twenty

 It’s a big milestone for Stretching Art and Tradition - they are turning 20!
 For the SAT20 challenge, artists were asked to explore the number twenty in any way they could think of.
 Twenty dollars buys a meal, twenty stitches to the inch (is there such a thing?), 2’s company...3’s a crowd...20 is a party, or twenty pieces of fabric.
 The Stretching Art and Tradition Challenge is an online, non-juried yearly challenge.
 The organization's mission is to foster the growth of traditional and art quilters alike.
 Through the challenge theme, quilters of various styles, backgrounds and experience levels are given the opportunity to stretch their wings to produce and exhibit work that interprets the challenge theme in a loosely recognizable fashion.

 Stripping in the National Parks – ARTrageous Quilters